Lightning Memory-Mapped Database: Reliability

-LMDB was designed from the start to resist data loss in the face of system and application crashes.
+LMDB was designed to resist data loss in the face of system and application crashes.
 Its copy-on-write approach never overwrites currently-in-use data.
 Avoiding overwrites means the structure on disk/storage is always valid, so application or system crashes can never leave the database in a corrupted state.
-In its default mode, at worst a crash can lose data from the last not-yet-committed write transaction.
+In its default mode, at worst, a crash can lose data from the last not-yet-committed write transaction.
 Even with all asynchronous modes enabled, it is only an OS catastrophic failure or hardware power-loss event rather than merely an application crash that could potentially result in any data corruption.

 Two academic papers from the USENIX OSDI Symposium covered failure modes of DB engines (including LMDB) under a sudden power loss or system crash.
 The paper from Pillai et al., did not find any failure in LMDB that would occur in the real-world file systems considered; the single failure identified by the study in LMDB only relates to hypothetical file systems.
 The Mai Zheng et al. paper claims to point out failures in LMDB, but the conclusion depends on whether fsync or fdatasync is utilised.
 Using fsync ameliorates the problem.
-Selection of fsync or fdatasync is a compile-time switch which is not the default behavior in current Linux builds of LMDB, but is the default on macOS, *BSD, Android, and Windows.
-Default Linux builds of LMDB are therefore the only ones vulnerable to the problem discovered by the zhengmai researchers however LMDB may simply be rebuilt by Linux users to utilise fsync instead.
+The selection of fsync over fdatasync is a compile-time switch that is not the default behavior in current Linux builds of LMDB but is the default on macOS, *BSD, Android, and Windows.
+Default Linux builds of LMDB are, therefore, the only ones vulnerable to the problem discovered by the zhengmai researchers however, LMDB may simply be rebuilt by Linux users to utilise fsync instead.

 When provided with a corrupt database, such as one produced by fuzzing, LMDB may crash.
-LMDB's author considers the case unlikely to be concerning, but has nevertheless produced a partial fix in a separate branch.
+LMDB's author considers the case unlikely to be concerning but has produced a partial fix in a separate branch.

 Open source license

 In June 2013, Oracle changed the license of Berkeley DB (a related project) from the Sleepycat license to the Affero General Public License, thus restricting its use in a wide variety of applications.
 This caused the Debian project to exclude the library from 6.0 onwards.
 It was also criticized that this license is not friendly to commercial redistributors.
 The discussion was sparked over whether the same licensing change could happen to LMDB.
-Author Howard Chu made clear that LMDB is part of the OpenLDAP project, which had its BSD style license before he joined, and it will stay like it.
+Author Howard Chu clarified that LMDB is part of the OpenLDAP project, which had its BSD-style license before he joined, and it will stay like it.
 No copyright is transferred to anybody by checking in, which would make a similar move like Oracle's impossible.

 The Berkeley DB license issue has caused major Linux distributions such as Debian to completely phase out their use of Berkeley DB, with a preference for LMDB.

 API and uses

-There are wrappers for several programming languages, such as C++, Java, Python, Lua, Go, Ruby, Objective C, Javascript, C#, Perl, PHP, Tcl and Common Lisp.
+There are wrappers for several programming languages, such as C++, Java, Python, Lua, Rust, Go, Ruby, Objective C, Objective CAML, JavaScript, C#, Perl, PHP, Tcl and Common Lisp.
 A complete list of wrappers may be found on the main web site.